 This will cover full, part-time or locum NHS and public health workers, including general practitioners (GPs), dentists, retired staff and second and final year students taking up paid frontline roles.

-While the details of the scheme are yet to be finalised, it is expected that overseas doctors from countries such as India should also be eligible for this compensation covering their families who may be based in the countries of their origin.
+While the details of the scheme are yet to be finalised, it is expected that overseas doctors from countries such as India should also be eligible for this compensation covering their families who may be based in their origin countries.

-The scheme is aimed at those who die from coronavirus during the course of their essential and lifesaving work.
+The scheme aims at those who die from coronavirus during their essential and lifesaving work.
 This includes those providing direct care as well as cleaners and porters who continue to carry out vital duties in these care environments.

 The British Medical Association (BMA), the doctors’ union lobbying for such a death in service protection, welcomed the new scheme but called for more details to ensure it goes far enough.